Traditional Bulgarian Herbs And Their Uses

 Folklore

-Bulgaria is a country with a rich tradition of herbal medicine.
-For centuries, Bulgarian people have used herbs to treat various ailments.
+Bulgaria has a rich tradition of herbal medicine.
+For centuries, Bulgarians have used herbs to treat various ailments.

 Many different herbs are commonly used in Bulgarian folklore medicine.
 Some of the most popular herbs include witch hazel, yarrow, chamomile, mint, lavender, rosemary, sage, and thyme.
 These herbs are often used in teas or tinctures and are believed to have many healing properties.